mmvanheusden/SteamDepotDownloaderGUI/contributing.md

 SteamDepotDownloaderGUI is a graphical user interface for DepotDownloader.

-It is written in Node.js and uses the [electron](https://electronjs.org/) framework.
+It is written in Node.js and uses the [Electron](https://electronjs.org/) framework.
-The CSS framework is [Primer](https://primer.style).
+The CSS framework being used is [Primer](https://primer.style), by GitHub.

 ## Setup development environment